vegaprotocol/specs/specs/0000-mm-mechanics.md

 - [ ] There are a set of valid buy/sell liquidity provision orders (see MM orders spec)

 Invalid if any of the following are true:
-- [ ] Liquidity commitment amount is less than or equal to zero
+- [ ] Commitment amount is less than zero (zero is considered to be nominating to cease market making)
 - [ ] Nominated liquidity fee factor is less than zero
 - [ ] Acceptance criteria from ORDERS spec is not met.